jaimetur/PhotoMigrator/help/7-other-features.md

 # <span style="color:blue"> Folder Rename Content Based (Extra Feature)</span>
 - **From:** v2.0.0
 - **Usage:**
-  - To run this feature you have to use the flag '-renFldcb, --rename-folders-content-based <ALBUMS_FOLDER>'.
+  - To run this feature you have to use the argument '-renFldcb, --rename-folders-content-based <ALBUMS_FOLDER>'.
   - where <ALBUMS_FOLDER> is the folder that contains all the Albums subfolders to rename.
 - **Pre-Requisites:**
   - None